tarunmalempati/DevOps-Terraform/SonarQube/Installation.md

 # How To Install SonarQube on Ubuntu 20.04LTS

-The following contents have been quoted from [the following site](https://www.vultr.com/docs/install-sonarqube-on-ubuntu-20-04-lts).

 This document will talk about how to install SonarQube on Ubuntu 20.04LTS manually step by step, so that you know what is going on and learn from it.
-However, if you just want to use it, you can use: [SonarQube Docker Container](https://www.sonarqube.org/features/deployment/)
-There is also a vagrant box for SonarQube, but it is not official, so I do not recommend it.

-There are also many SonarQube tutorials on YouTube. (ex.
-[How to analyze code quality using SonarQube](https://youtu.be/2F3PYGtQr5k)).
-So, if you need some help using SonarQube, it will be easy to find information you need on Internet.

-That's it!
-Let's do it.

 ## 1. Prepare your Ubuntu server.